dccartagena/dccartagena.github.io/_supervision_proposals/2025-peml-pollution.md

 ## Tasks and Timeline

 ### Stage 1:
-* Frame the air pollution forecasting problem in terms physics enhance machine learning.
+* Familiarize with the codebase of pollution forecasting;
-* Review the state-of-the-art and proposed solutions in the literature;
+* Review the state-of-the-art for physics enhanced ML in fluid dynamics problems;
-* Familiarize with the proposed deep learning baseline.
 * Brainstorm potential fluid-dynamic models to enhance the deep learning baseline.

 ### Stage 2:
 * Plan the experiments and tests for the expected solution;
-* Collect and describe environmental data related to air pollution;
-* Develop a pre-processing data pipeline;
-* Select meaningful features from the dataset;
-* Design a proof-of-concept for potential solutions via minimum viable product concept;
-* Analyze the proposed proof-of-concept.

-### Stage 3:
+* Adapt the selected fluid-dynamic models to the training of deep learning models;
 * Evaluate the proof-of-concept with the proposed experiments and tests;
 * Benchmark the proof-of-concept against other solutions in the literature.

-### Stage 4:
+### Stage 3:
 * Document the problem description and solution-design methodology;
 * Show the results to reviewers and non-technical audiences.

 ## Expected Outcomes

 ### Mandatory Products
-* Simulation of smog clouds forecasting;
 * Mathematical analysis of the proposed algorithm;
 * Software with documentation associated with the project;
 * Technical report with problem description, proposed solutions, experimental results, and project conclusions by following the University guidelines;